Where to park in Pamplona - Iruña

 TAXI

-Pamplona also has a fleet of taxis available 24 hours a day and different official taxi ranks throughout the city.
+Pamplona also has a fleet of taxis available 24 hours a day with several official stops throughout the city.

 BIKE

-Cycling is a very good option if you don't want to take the car, as the city has more than 60 kilometres of cycle lanes where you can cycle without polluting and moreover, getting some exercise.
-What's more, you can cycle into the heart of the city, as cars are not allowed, but bikes are allowed.
-If you don't have one, you can always rent bikes in the specialised shops you'll find around the city.
+Riding a bike is a very good option if you don’t want to take the car, as the city of Pamplona has more than 60 kilometers of bike lanes to ride calmly without polluting and while doing some exercise.
+Moreover, you can venture into the heart of the city with it, since cars are not allowed, but bicycles are.
+If you don’t have one, you can always rent bikes at specialized shops you can find around the city.

 TRAIN

-The Pamplona RENFE train station is located in the Plaza de la Estación, in the San Jorge neighbourhood, and has information points, ticket sales and a cafeteria.
-Outside the station there is a paid parking area, as well as a bus stop and a taxi rank.
-The bus line that can take you to the station from the centre is number 9, and from the hospital area, number 7.
-The station is open every day from 6:00 to 23:30h.
+Pamplona’s RENFE station is located at Plaza de la Estación, in the San Jorge neighborhood, and includes information points, ticket sales, and a café.
+Outside the station, there is a paid parking area, as well as bus and taxi stops.
+The bus line that can take you to the station from the city center is number 9, and from the hospital area, it’s line 7.
+The station is open daily from 6:00 AM to 11:30 PM.

 CAR